OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

         # OpenMDAO supports bidirectional coloring, so it can solve for part of the jacobian in
         # fwd mode and part in rev mode.
 In this case, we don't need any rev mode solves, so
         # the rev mode entry has an empty row list.
-Note that in bidirectional coloring, there
-        # is a dominant direction and an 'opposite' direction (in this case rev), and the
-        # 'opposite' directions color_info entry will always contain an empty row/column mapping.
-        # The row/column mapping is not needed in 'opposite' mode because all 'opposite' mode
-        # solves are full solves, i.e. there is never a coloring in 'opposite' mode.

         # Note that we show the opposite entry ('rev' in this case) here for the purpose of
         # explanation, but it's also valid to remove the opposite entry completely if it's empty.